theowl337/GreenStack/README.md

 Greenstack adds to this functionality by letting you control it over your network connection.
 It let's you control how much to automatically water the plants.
-The integrated sensors even let you keep track of your plants and when they are running dry, as well as temperature and humidity reading of the room.
+The integrated sensors even let you keep track of your plants and when they are running dry, as well as temperature and humidity readings of the room.

 # Materials needed
 1. ESP32 module, preferably ESP-WROOM-32